MicrosoftDocs/azure-docs/articles/machine-learning/studio/retrain-a-classic-web-service.md

 ---
 # Retrain a Classic Azure Machine Learning Studio web service

-When you deploy a predictive experiment as a scoring web service it is a static model.
-As new data becomes available or when the consumer of the API has their own data, the model needs to be retrained.
+When you deploy a predictive experiment as a scoring web service, it's a static model.
+However, models need to be retrained as new data becomes available.

 This article will show you how to retrain an existing classic web service.
-For a guide on how to retrain a new web service, [view this article ](retrain-machine-learning-model.md)
+For a guide on how to retrain a new web service, [view this article.](retrain-machine-learning-model.md)

 ## Prerequisites

-You must have set up a retraining experiment and a predictive experiment as shown in [Retrain and deploy a machine learning model](retrain-models-programmatically.md).
+You must have a retraining experiment and a predictive experiment already as shown in [Retrain and deploy a machine learning model](retrain-models-programmatically.md).

 > [!IMPORTANT]
 > The predictive experiment must be deployed as a Classic machine learning web service.